syntaxfiend/kdewallet/README.md

 function_that_needs_password(other_pw)
 ```

-Currently the code isn't looking much better than this readme, but the core tests are passing
+This could use a bit more work still, but the core tests are passing
 most functionality seems to be working well enough for now.
 Not sure why I went mad with the
 alternate syntax styles but ya gotta have fun sometimes I guess.

-So currently my todos for this project are:
+Currently my todos for this project are:
-- improve doc comments
-- increase test coverage
-- eliminate redundant subprocess calls
+- find if there is a more secure way to pass pw to kwallet-query than printf
+- add defult wallet/folder support to object access
 - make it clearer whats happening with properties
-- do something about the static methods
-- unify the usage of default arguments
-- make betterer
+- write more rigorous tests